DanyLm/stellario/README.md

 Also you can **run test** in order to **test api endpoints**.

-    > mkdir tests/Unit // ONLY IF thest not working
+    > mkdir tests/Unit // ONLY IF test command bellow not working
     > php artisan test

 #### Back-office